gwyatt40/Intermediate-Arduino/README.md

 ## Potentiometers

 ### Description
-We had to use the LCD Backpack again for this assignment, but with a new goal of using a potentiometer to change the brightness of an LED and having the LCD screen display its value.
-I dealt with wiring up and coding for the LED potentiometer control first.
+Goal: The goal of this project was to change the brightness of an LED with a potentiometer and to display its brightness value on an LCD screen.

+Steps: I dealt with wiring up and coding for the LED potentiometer control first.
 I used a code I found online which effectively converted the potentiometer value into a brightness that could be written by the LED.
-I then wired up the LED to potentiometer circuit and double checked the code.
+I then wired up the LED to the potentiometer circuit and double checked the code.
 After I had made sure that the code was correct, I added an LCD-backpack setup to the circuit and added appropriate LCD libraries and setup functions to the code.
-Then I wrote to the LCD the same thing that the serial monitor had been printing in the original code.
+Then I wrote to the LCD the same thing that the Serial Monitor had been printing in the original code.

 ### Code
 [Potentiometer Code](https://github.com/gwyatt40/Intermediate-Arduino/tree/master/Potentiometer)

 ### Problems
-The LCD wiring and code was pretty much the same as in the last LCD assignment.
-I just had to remember to switch 0X27 with 0x3 again.
-The real challenge for this project was the wiring and coding for the potentiometer.
-I decided that, in order to simplify things a bit, I would wire and code for the LED-to-potentiometer setup first (using the Serial Monitor to check, of course) and then add in the LCD later.
-I found a code online for the potentiometer which read the potentiometer pin in order to create a variable called readValue().
-The readValue() was then used to calculate another variable called writeValue() which was written to the LED.
-I definitely wouldn't have been able to figure out how to do this on my own (calculating writeValue() involves multiplying readValue() by 255./1023.) so I'm glad I looked up a code before attempting to write one.
-I also googled the fritzing which was fairly simple, just basic LED wiring plus a potentiometer with legs to ground, 5V, and pin.
-Once I got this working, adding in the LCD was pretty straightforward- I wired it up, put what the Serial Monitor was writing into lcd.print(), and added in the necessary setup/libraries.
+The only minor problem I encountered with this project was, again, switching the LCD address from 0x27 to 0x3.
 ### Pictures
 <img src = "https://github.com/gwyatt40/Intermediate-Arduino/blob/master/Media/PotentiometerPhoto.jpg" width="600" height= "700">